Sunday, December 22, 2024

 “Sanctions are like a barrel (a pun is made, given that barrel is translated from English as barrel - “Apostrophe”), but this barrel has a huge number of holes.
 They close one, two, three, but a new leak appears,” says Ryabtsev.

-In addition, he added, the Western media incorrectly calculate the oil revenues of the Russian Federation: “They count them in dollars.
+In addition, he added, Western media incorrectly calculate the oil revenues of the Russian Federation: “They count them in dollars.
 How to convert Indian rupees to dollars?
 No way.
 But no one takes this into account, and they believe that this money is in the Russian budget.
-But they are not there.”
+But they are not there."

 Let us add on our own that the reduction in budget revenues of the aggressor country, including and even primarily from oil exports, narrows its ability to finance the war against Ukraine.
 And that means our victory is coming closer.